A Master Plan for Our Park

 - Articulate a common vision for the park’s future with a clear set of recommendations and strategies for managing change

 - Identify challenges and opportunities in the park and provide guidelines for decision-making in the future

 The Master Plan Will Not

 - Determine the future treatment of the Civil War Memorial.
-However, we encourage you to provide feedback on the treatment of the memorial through the survey, ideas wall and interactive map between now and 3/31/21 to make your voice heard.
+However, we encourage you to provide feedback on the treatment of the memorial through the surveys, ideas wall and interactive map to make your voice heard.
 We will share your comments with City leadership and the Civil War Task Force to support that ongoing and separate effort.